YOLOv8 Pose Estimation#

 accl.connect_output(app.process_model_output)

-Here we also have a post-processing ONNX model, and accl.connect_post_model will handle the post-processing the onnx part of the output from the chip.
+Here we also have a post-processing ONNX model, and :code: accl.connect_post_model will handle the post-processing of the output from the chip:

 post_model_info = accl.get_post_model_info(0); // Get post-processing model info